 How to save as much money as possible for your travels

-Obviously, making the time to travel is one thing, having money to buy tickets, pay for hotels, delicious meals and once in a lifetime experiences such as hiking to the Everest Base Camp or making a New Zealand road trip.
+Obviously, making the time to travel is one thing, having money to buy tickets, pay for hotels, delicious meals, and once in a lifetime experiences such as hiking to the Everest Base Camp (here’s a cool article on Everest facts you should check out!) or making a New Zealand road trip.